-The coordinate system used to develop the B-IGBT model is shown in Fig. 2, and the symbols used by the model are defined in the nomenclature at the beginning of the paper.
+The coordinate system used to develop the B-IGBT model is shown in Fig. 2, and the symbols used by the model are defined in the nomenclature section at the end of the paper.
 In general, the symbols with subscript H represent quantities in the HDB, and the symbols with subscript L represent quantities in the LDB.
-The excess carrier concentration at the HDB edge of the quasineutral LDB is defined as:
+The excess carrier concentration at the HDB edge of the quasi-neutral LDB is defined as: